 - Higurashi: When They Cry:

-- Keiichi in the Tatarigoroshi arc recalls no visceral reaction to having finished off Satoko's abusive uncle Teppei.
+- In the Tatarigoroshi arc, Keiichi recalls no visceral reaction to having finished off Satoko's abusive uncle Teppei.
 He notes instead a sublime comfort beneath the heavy rain.